tunex90/docker-ecs-project-/README.md

-# Docker ECS Project — Borderless Tech Academy API
+# CloudPulse API

-A Node.js REST API containerised with Docker and deployed to AWS ECS Fargate.
+A personal Node.js REST API containerised with Docker and deployed to AWS ECS Fargate.

 ## Tech Stack